Evolving convex curves by a generalized length-preserving flow: Introduction

-if this limit exists (see Lemma \ref{lem:3.1.201811}).
-Therefore, the conditions (i)-(iii) can be summarized as the parabolic property, positivity and four limits of $F$.
-The main result of this paper is as follows. \begin{theorem} Let $X_0$ be a smooth convex curve in the plane.
-If a smooth function $F$ satisfies conditions (i)-(iii) above, then the flow (\ref{eq:1.1.201811}) exists on time interval $[0, +\infty)$, keeps the convexity of the evolving curve, preserves its length and deforms the curve into a finite circle as time tends to infinity. \end{theorem}
+Before the statement of our main result, two remarks are in order.
+First, in contrast to the evolution problem of hypersurfaces (see \cite{Andrews-1994, Andrews-2007, Gerhardt-1990}, etc.), there are no additional convexity conditions on the function $F$.
+Along with the $\alpha$-homogeneity case of $F$ studied by Wang-Tsai \cite{Wang-Tsai-2015}, there are numerous other examples of $F$ satisfying above conditions (i)-(iii), such as and so on.
+Second, the parabolic property $F^\prime > 0$ and the positivity condition $F > 0$ imply the limit given in the condition (i) (See Remark \ref{rmk:3.1.201811}), if this limit exists.
+Therefore, the conditions (i)-(iii) can be summarized as the parabolic property, positivity and five limits of $F$.
+The main result of this paper is as follows. \begin{theorem} Let $X_0$ be a smooth and convex plane curve.
+If $F$ satisfies the above conditions (i)-(iii) then the flow (\ref{eq:1.1.201811}) exists on time interval $[0, +\infty)$, keeps the convexity of the evolving curve, preserves its length and deforms $X(\cdot, t)$ into a finite circle as time tends to infinity. \end{theorem}

-The condition (i) guarantees the parabolicity of the evolution equation.
-Tsai in \cite{Tsai-2018} revealed the blow up phenomenon of a convex curve evolving according to (\ref{eq:1.1.201811}) with $F(\kappa)=-1/\kappa$.
-The blow up phenomenon also occurs in some other nonlocal models with $F<0$ \cite{Gao-Pan-Tsai-2020, Gao-Pan-Tsai-2020-2}.
-Therefore, this flow may blow up in a finite time without the condition (ii).
-The third condition can be used to bound the curvature uniformly from both above and below.
-The proofs rely on a subtle usage of the maximum principle which are inspired by Chou's early work \cite{Chou-1985} and its developments (see \cite{Andrews-McCoy-2012}, \cite{Gao-Zhang-2019} and \cite{Wang-Tsai-2015}).
-Without the uniform bounds of curvature, one can not expect the convergence of the flow.
+It is extremely challenging to obtain good convergence results of the flow (\ref{eq:1.1.201811}) for generic initial convex curves, if any one of the three conditions of $F$ is omitted.
+The condition (i) is used to ensure the parabolicity of the evolution equation.
+In condition (ii), we assume $F$ is a positive function.
+Tsai \cite{Tsai-2018} discovered the blow up phenomenon of a convex curve evolving under (\ref{eq:1.1.201811}) when $F(\kappa)=-1/\kappa$.
+The same phenomenon also occurs in some other similar nonlocal models with $F<0$ \cite{Gao-Pan-Tsai-2021, Gao-Pan-Tsai-2020-1, Gao-Pan-Tsai-2020-2}.
+Hence, without condition (ii), this flow may blow up a convex curve in finite time.
+The third condition can be used to uniformly bound the curvature both above and below.
+The proof depends on a delicate application of the maximum principle for two geometric auxiliary functions, which are inspired by Chou's early work \cite{Chou-1985} and its developments \cite{Andrews-McCoy-2012}, \cite{Gao-Zhang-2019} and \cite{Wang-Tsai-2015}.
+Without the uniform bounds of curvature, the convergence of the flow cannot be expected.